iluwatar/java-design-patterns/aggregator-microservices/README.md

 ## Applicability

-Use the Aggregator Microservices pattern when you need a unified API for various microservices, regardless the client device.
+Use the Aggregator Microservices pattern when you need a unified API for various microservices, regardless of the client device.

 ## Credits